joakin/context-cards/README.md

 ## WIP

-This is a work in progress, a prototype to show how it would be done.
+This is a work in progress, there are things that can be improved.

 Based on the original work on [Extension:Popups](https://mediawiki.org/wiki/Extension:Popups).